Al Saunders: Coaching career

 Saunders retired in 2018 after spending 38 years coaching in the NFL.
 He was considered one of the most accomplished and innovative offensive minds in the game.
-During his career he served as head coach of the San Diego Chargers and assistant head coach for three Hall of Fame Coaches – Don Coryell (San Diego Chargers), Dick Vermeil (Kansas City Chiefs) and Joe Gibbs (Washington Redskins) as well as the legendary Marty Schottenhiemer (Kansas City Chiefs).
+During his career, he served as head coach of the San Diego Chargers and assistant head coach for three Hall of Fame Coaches – Don Coryell (San Diego Chargers), Dick Vermeil (Kansas City Chiefs) and Joe Gibbs (Washington Redskins) as well as the legendary Marty Schottenhiemer (Kansas City Chiefs).
 He was a Super Bowl (XXXIV) winner in 2000 with the St. Louis Rams.

-In 2005 he was named "USA Today Offensive Coach of the Year"as well as being named by Pro Football Weekly as "The best offensive play caller in football inside the 20 yard line".
-In 2017 Saunders was cited by "ESPN" as the "NFL's #1 Offensive Co-Ordinator thru the previous 25 years" and named by "Bleacher Report" as the "Best Offensive Co-Ordinator in the Kansas City Chiefs Franchise History" in 2011.
+In 2005, he was named "USA Today Offensive Coach of the Year", as well as being named by Pro Football Weekly as "The best offensive play caller in football inside the 20 yard line".
+In 2017, Saunders was cited by ESPN as the "NFL's #1 Offensive Co-Ordinator thru the previous 25 years" and named by Bleacher Report as the "Best Offensive Co-Ordinator in the Kansas City Chiefs Franchise History" in 2011.

 Saunders has tutored several NCAA All Americans, numerous NFL All Pro selections and has had an influence on the careers of 15 offensive players currently enshrined in the NFL Hall of Fame.
 He has contributed to offenses that have ranked #1 in the NFL in Total Offense, Passing or Rushing 11 times and finished in the top five 31 times.

 Prior to entering the NFL, Saunders spent 12 years as a college assistant coach.
-He began his coaching career as a graduate assistant at USC under John McKay from 1970 to 1971 and served as receivers coach for the University of Missouri's Fiesta Bowl team in 1972.
+He began his coaching career as a graduate assistant at USC under John McKay from 1970 to 1971 and served as receivers coach for the Missouri's Fiesta Bowl team in 1972.

-Saunders spent 1973 through 1975 as play-caller and offensive backfield coach at Utah State where he coached Louie Giammona to become the NCAA leader in all purpose yardage and rushing in '74 and '75.
-He then spent six seasons as assistant head coach/offensive coordinator/quarterbacks coach at the University of California where he tutored All-American quarterbacks Joe Roth and Rich Campbell.
+Saunders spent 1973 through 1975 as play-caller and offensive backfield coach at Utah State, where he coached Louie Giammona to become the NCAA leader in all purpose yardage and rushing in 1974 and 1975.
+He then spent six seasons as assistant head coach/offensive coordinator/quarterbacks coach at California, where he tutored All-American quarterbacks Joe Roth and Rich Campbell.
 He guided the Golden Bears to set 32 NCAA, conference and school records and finished each season ranked in the top ten in the nation in passing.
-His final collegiate stop was in 1982 as offensive coordinator/quarterbacks coach under Johnny Majors at the University of Tennessee where he built an explosive, record-setting offense featuring future NFL first-round wide receiver picks Willie Gault and Clyde Duncan.
+His final collegiate stop was in 1982 as offensive coordinator/quarterbacks coach under Johnny Majors at Tennessee, where he built an explosive, record-setting offense featuring future NFL first-round wide receiver picks Willie Gault and Clyde Duncan.